-Join Steve Harris for an in-depth discussion in this video Crafting internal links to help search engines explore your site, part of SEO for Ecommerce.
+Join Steve Harris for an in-depth discussion in this video Crafting internal links to help search engines explore your site, part of SEO: Ecommerce.

 - Search engines move through your website in the same manner as a human would, by following both internal and external links from page to page.
 It's very important that your site contains these links so that pages aren't lost or buried where search spiders can't find them.
 Well-crafted links also accomplish our number one goal in SEO which is to improve the user experience and make navigating the site easy.
 Encouraging users to explore deeper into your site can have a major impact on rankings and balance rates.